Happy New Year from the Fun Food Feed!

 A comparison of nutritional analyses shows that sprouted grains contain about 75% the energy (carbohydrates), slightly higher protein and about 40% of the fat when compared to whole grains.
 Sprouting grains can produce more antioxidants, including vitamin C, and B vitamins.
 3

 This quarter’s recipe is for Sprouted Wheat French Toast.
 Growing up, french toast was my family’s favorite Saturday morning breakfast.
-Our french toast is cut into fingers or nuggets for dipping into our warm Maple Caramel Sauce (recipe below).
+Our french toast is cut into fingers or nuggets for dipping into our warm maple syrup.

 Sprouted Wheat French Toast